 Clip-Dr. Egan Brockhoff-Canadian Pork Council:

-The discovery of ASF genotype 2 in those wild boar in Northern Italy underscored for me how this virus can take large geographical leaps.
+The discovery of ASF genotype II in those wild boar in Northern Italy underscored for me how this virus can take large geographical leaps.

 The closest know positive to that location was approximately 800 kilometers away.